 - We found Route Perfect was an excellent tool to help us with our itinerary planning.

-- Lonely Planet Have a range of travel guides available on Amazon that you can thumb through, bookmark and plan your itinerary with.
+- There are a range of Lonely Planet Best of Europe travel guides available on Amazon that you can thumb through, bookmark and plan your itinerary with.

 3. Research your accommodation:

 Once you have your itinerary set, it is time to start researching accommodation.